mozilla/code-review/backend/README.md

 Run `pip install -r requirements-dev.txt` to install all the available optional dev tools for the backend.

-[Django Debug Toolbar](https://django-debug-toolbar.readthedocs.io/en/latest/) provides you with a neat debug sidebar that will help diagnosing slow API endpoints or weird template bugs.
+[Django Debug Toolbar](https://django-debug-toolbar.readthedocs.io/en/latest/) provides you with a neat debug sidebar that will help diagnosing slow API endpoints.

 [Django Extensions](https://django-extensions.readthedocs.io/en/latest/) adds a *lot* of `manage.py` commands ; the most important one is `./manage.py shell_plus` which runs the usual shell but with all the available models pre-imported.